-We recorded an income tax provision for the three and nine months ended April 30, 2015 due to federal, state, and foreign income taxes, foreign withholding taxes, and amortization of our deferred tax charge.
-The provision for income taxes changed for the three and nine months ended April 30, 2015 compared to the three and nine months ended April 30, 2014 due to a shift in geographical mix of income and amortization of our deferred tax charge.
+We recorded an income tax provision for the three months ended October 31, 2015, due to federal, state, and foreign income taxes, withholding taxes, and amortization of our deferred tax charges.
+The provision for income taxes increased for the three months ended October 31, 2015 compared to the three months ended October 31, 2014, primarily due to an increase in non-deductible share-based compensation, changes in our valuation allowance against deferred tax assets, and amortization of our deferred tax charges.